Jhalak70/Pure-Love-In-Islam/README.md

 Day 10: The Best Planner 💫
 "When things don't go your way, remember Allah has a better plan for you."

+Day 11: Hope & Mercy ✨
+"No matter how heavy your heart is, Allah's mercy is always greater."